danielezappala/Test_DevScaffolding/docs/CONTRIBUTING.md

-# Contributing to test-devscaffolding
+# Contributing to eno_inventory

-Thank you for your interest in contributing to test-devscaffolding!
+Thank you for your interest in contributing to eno_inventory!
 This document provides guidelines and instructions for contributing to the project.

 ## Table of Contents